magento/magento2/app/code/Magento/Webapi/README.md

-# Webapi
+# Magento_Webapi module

-**Webapi** provides the framework for the application to expose REST and SOAP web services.
+The **Magento_Webapi** module provides the framework for the application to expose REST and SOAP web services.
 It exposes an area for REST and another area for SOAP services and routes requests based on the Webapi configuration.

-It also handles deserialization of requests and serialization of responses.
+The **Magento_Webapi** module also handles deserialization of requests and serialization of responses.

+## Installation details

+Before installing this module, note that the **Magento_VaultGraphQl** is dependent on the following modules:

+- Magento_Authorization
+- Magento_Backend
+- Magento_Integration
+- Magento_Store

+Before disabling or uninstalling this module, please consider the following dependencies:

+- Magento_WebapiAsync

+For information about enabling or disabling a module in Magento 2, see [Enable or disable modules](https://devdocs.magento.com/guides/v2.4/install-gde/install/cli/install-cli-subcommands-enable.html).

+### Layouts

+This module introduces the following layouts and layout handles in the directories:

+- `view/adminhtml/layout`:
+    - `adminhtml_integration_edit`
+    - `adminhtml_integration_permissionsdialog`

+For more information about a layout in Magento 2, see the [Layout documentation](https://devdocs.magento.com/guides/v2.4/frontend-dev-guide/layouts/layout-overview.html).